Content © 2020

 When is the last date to order a ham before Christmas?

-As you will appreciate, our special hams are in high demand and it has not been unknown for us to completely sell out, so it is always best to place your order as soon as you can.
+As you will appreciate, our special hams are in high demand throughout the December month and it has not been unknown for us to completely sell out, so it is always best to place your order as soon as you can.

 What does it come in?

 Your order will arrive in a special temperature controlled box made from recyclable cardboard with ice packs.
 The ice packs are designed to slowly thaw in transit.

 A Lishman’s ham always comes in our signature box eco friendly insulated container and sealed.
 Once received, please open and follow the instructions on how to store it.

 We charge a flat rate of £11 for delivery in mainland UK.
 There is an additional charge for Scottish Highlands and Islands.
 Currently we do not ship outside the UK.